moderndatacompany/dataos.info/docs/primitives/Policy/Rules for AND OR Logic.md

     allow: true
 ```

+## Rule 3

-> 🗣 **Rule 3:** Objects are defined on resource paths or using one or more tags that must be an attribute of the requested object.
+Objects are defined on resource paths or using one or more tags that must be an attribute of the requested object.

-**Example 1**
+### Example 1

-In this example policy, an object MUST have the resource path of `/metis/api/v2/workspaces/public` **OR** `/metis/api/v2/workspaces/sandbox`to qualify for this policy to apply.
+In this example policy, an object MUST have the resource path of `/metis/api/v2/workspaces/public` OR `/metis/api/v2/workspaces/sandbox`to qualify for this policy to apply.

 ```yaml
 version: v1